 To 4K and beyond

-The recorder has been rewritten and is super fast now.
-Of course it still depends on your hardware and what you're doing, but generally you'll have to push it pretty hard to make it run out of memory or get it to stop otherwise.
+The recorder is super fast but of course it still depends on your hardware and what you're doing, but generally you'll have to push it pretty hard to make it run out of memory or get it to stop otherwise.

 This bad boy will keep on trucking, even at 4K and beyond.